StephanErb/engineering-notes/content/Algorithms.md

 * TODO: algo eng ZF has many more (goldene regeln)

 Processor cache effects:
-* L1, L2 cache sizes
-* Instruction level parallelism
-* Cache associativity (direct, n-way, fully)
+* cache sizes and cache associativity (direct, n-way, fully)
 * False cache line sharing

-SPLIT the two topics.
-It is not exactly the same...

 Advantage of many external algorithms: You can tell exactly how much internal memory you want to use.

 ## Parallel Algorithms